I Promise You Anarchy: Plot

 Miguel and Johnny skate around the city attempting to hunt down the truck but give up knowing they're long gone.
-They're unable to contact Gabriel so they show up to his job, when confronted he feigns ignorance and tells them to wait until his job is over, however Miguel and Johnny sneak inside the studio and batter him to death.
-Shocked and petrified, they keep skating around the city, and in a subway train they notice an older man who's been beat up near them.
+They're unable to contact Gabriel so they show up to his job, when confronted he feigns ignorance and tells them to wait until his work day is over, but Miguel and Johnny sneak back inside the studio and batter him to death.

 Miguel and Johnny stay in a hotel room and question what to do with all the money.
 When Miguel is asleep, Johnny calls his mother, Brenda, to tell her he has enough money for them to be on their own, and sneaks out.
 Brenda doesn't trust him especially when Johnny doesn't tell her how he came up with the money.
 They stay at one of Brenda’s friends at an off-road restaurant outside the city, Johnny voices his disliking of the area as there is not space for him to skate, Brenda slaps him and he runs away.
-Miguel wakes up in a frenzy, calling his mother who now tells him Brenda is gone, she picks him up at the hotel, angry, and drives him to the airport having arranged him to fly off to Texas and work with one of his dad's friends, he doesn't fight it but questions what would happen with Johnny amidst all this.
+Miguel wakes up in a frenzy, calling his mother who tells him Brenda is gone too, she picks him up at the hotel, angry, and drives him to the airport having arranged him to fly off to Texas and work with one of his dad's friends, he doesn't fight it but questions what would happen with Johnny amidst all this.

-Miguel feels depressed and alone, trying to find solace skating and sniffing glue reminiscing Johnny.
-After work, walking he fantasizes about Johnny and the movie ends with an imagined scene of the two of them skating together in Texas.
+Miguel feels depressed and alone, and finds solace skating and sniffing glue.
+The movie ends with Miguel imagining the two of them skating together in Texas.